end2endzone/end2endzone-hugo/content/blog/2016-01-28-demystifying-rc-transmitter-mixing.md

 This one is only available if your flaps can move up.
 It wont work if your flaps only goes down.
 Mixing your ailerons to your flaps will allow your flaps to follow its matching aileron effectively turning the whole trailing edge of the wing into one long aileron.
 This is useful for some high aerobatic maneuvers.

 ## Flaps to Elevator
-Mix a small amount of Flaps in Elevator (the opposite way) to prevent the &quot;bump&quot; caused by enabling the flaps.
+Mix a small amount of Flaps in Elevator (the opposite way) to prevent the "bump" caused by enabling the flaps.

 # Useful mixes